Nurse Midwife

 Why Is Nursing a Job of Tomorrow?

-The healthcare industry will always be recession proof.
-No matter what state the economy is in, or what trends come and go, people will always be in need of healthcare professionals.
-Inevitable illnesses and other health-related conditions keep physicians, nurses, and other medical staff in constant demand.
-As the world population increases, this demand will only further heighten, making healthcare one of the fastest growing industries today.
-Employment positions for registered nurses, including nurse-midwives, are expected to see a 23 percent growth in opportunities by 2016, according to the Bureau of Labor Statistics.
-Registered nurses are the largest healthcare occupation, and will likely remain in that top position.
-The average annual salary for full-time nurse-midwives is between $79,093 and $89,916, according to the American College of Nurse-Midwives.
+Employment positions for registered nurses, including nurse-midwives, are expected to rise 23 percent, according to the Bureau of Labor Statistics.
+Registered nurses are the largest health care occupation, and will likely remain in that top position.
+The average annual salary for full-time nurse-midwives is $79,093 to $89,916, according to the American College of Nurse-Midwives.

 What Does a Nurse Midwife Do?

-Certified Nurse-Midwives (CNM) are registered nurses specialized in nursing as well as midwifery.
-They are the care providers for pregnant women who have relatively low risk pregnancies and therefore do not necessarily need the assistance of a physician.
-Nurse-midwives work in a variety of settings, including private physician offices, hospitals, birthing centers, and private at-home care.
-They not only provide guidance during the childbearing and birthing process, but are also trained in family planning, gynecological care, and managing common adult illnesses.
+Certified nurse-midwives are registered nurses who specialize in caring for pregnant women who are relatively low risk and therefore do not necessarily need the assistance of a physician.
+Nurse-midwives work in a variety of settings, including private physician offices, hospitals, birthing centers and in-home care.
+They not only provide guidance during the birthing process, but are also trained in family planning, gynecological care and managing common adult illnesses.
 Nurse-midwives often care for women from the onset of puberty to the arrival of menopause, and may work closely with gynecologists and obstetricians to provide the most comprehensive care.
-The National Institute of Medicine has recommended that nurse-midwives be allowed more responsibilities in women’s healthcare, according to Medline Plus.
+The national Institute of Medicine has recommended that nurse-midwives be allowed more responsibilities in women's health care, according to Medline Plus.

 What Kind of Training Do I Need to Become a Nurse Midwife?

-Nurse-midwives must earn a master’s degree in healthcare to become officially certified in midwifery.
-The master’s program typically takes about two years to complete, and courses include teachings on family planning, community health, and other related topics.
-After earning a degree, prospective nurse-midwives must also pass a national certification exam to ensure that they are able to confidently fulfill the occupation’s responsibilities.
-The standard certification exam is developed by the American College of Nurse-Midwives’ Certification Council, which handles the certification process of all midwives in the country.
-After passing the examination, new nurse-midwives are rewarded with official certification, allowing them to practice in the state in which they were certified.
-Some practice laws vary state to state, so additional requirements may be needed for particular nurses depending on location.
+Nurse-midwives must earn a master's degree in health care to become officially certified in midwifery.
+The master's program typically takes about two years to complete, and courses include family planning and community health.
+After earning a master's, prospective nurse-midwives must also pass a national certification exam developed by the American College of Nurse-Midwives.
+Practice laws vary state to state, so additional requirements may be needed for particular nurses depending on location.